ArtoriaZhang/mybatis-generator-custom/README.md

 ##Concepts & Architecture

-1. ConfigurationParser.parseConfiguration(cinfigFile) load properties & plugin & context.
+1. ConfigurationParser.parseConfiguration(configFile) load properties & plugin & context.
 This will also determine bunch of GENERATORS which to be use.;
 2. Looping in CONTEXT_TO_BE_RUN, handing each CONTEXT.
 Generating introspect tables, then generate the POJO of java client / mapper.
 Building up XML file.